 Picture yourself lying in a canoe on a calm lake with clear blue sky above you.

-Scientists have established a clear link between CBD and sleep.
-Studies suggest that Cannabidiol, or CBD rich hemp oils may be a useful natural therapy for sleep improvement with few to no negative side effects.
+Scientists have established a clear link between full spectrum CBD and sleep.
+Studies suggest that Cannabidiol, or CBD rich hemp oils may be a useful natural sleep remedy with few to no negative side effects.

 Although CBD has been shown to have wakeful effects in low doses, in higher doses it appears to act as a sedative.
 These sedative properties are what make it a target for sleep researchers.